petermeissner/wayback/README.md

   - `{wayback}` will not change how your session works - e.g. normal `install.packages()` will work the same with and without `{wayback}`
-  - given that no date is provided the parameter `date` will default to 60 days after the currently used R version was used
+  - given that no date is provided the parameter `date` will default to 60 days after the currently used R version’s publication date
   - `{wayback}` will not install anything if the required package is already found in the current path
   - if however a explicit library path is provided - best practice -